cortex-lab/alyx-client/README.md

 # Transfer a file record from another using globus.
 $ alyx transfer <source_file_record_uuid> <destination_file_record_uuid>

-# Transfer all file records associated to a dataset (assuming there is at least one file record
+# Transfer all file records associated to a dataset (assuming there is at least one
-# on a non-personal globus endpoint).
+# existing file record).
 $ alyx transfer --dataset <dataset_uuid>

 # Transfer all file records that are missing.